- What's On

 - Account Login

-Welcome to Curve Classroom, our new resource to support home-schooling and lifelong learning!
+Welcome to Curve Classroom, our resource to support home-schooling and lifelong learning!

-Available here and on our YouTube channel every weekday from 4pm, these free educational sessions will be delivered by a range of leading artists including performers Molly Lynch, Garry Robson and Hareet Deol, Designers Grace Smart and Kate Unwin, Director Julia Thomas, Choreographers Arlene Phillips and Mel Knott, Writer Jess Green and Composer and Curve Associate Tasha Taylor Johnson, as well as a number of Midlands-based artists local to our Leicester home.
+Created during lockdown at the start of 2021, these free educational sessions are delivered by a range of leading artists including performers Molly Lynch, Garry Robson and Hareet Deol, Designers Grace Smart and Kate Unwin, Director Julia Thomas, Choreographers Arlene Phillips and Mel Knott, Writer Jess Green and Composer and Curve Associate Tasha Taylor Johnson, as well as a number of Midlands-based artists local to our Leicester home.

 Whatever your interests, age or ability, we hope you’ll enjoy and be inspired by these sessions delivered by our fantastic tutors!